wilderness.net

 1

 The Ojibwe who have visited the island for more than 4,500 years called Isle Royale "Minong", the good place.
-French trappers gave 45-mile-long, nine-mile-wide Isle Royale its regal name.
+French trappers gave the 45-mile-long, nine-mile-wide Isle Royale its regal name.
 Located in the northern, surging waters of Lake Superior, 99% of Isle Royale National Park has been designated Wilderness.
 The largest island in the largest freshwater lake in North America, it is also by far the state's largest Wilderness area.

 Digital and paper maps are critical tools for wilderness visitors.
 Online maps can help you plan and prepare for your visit ahead of time.
 You can also carry digital maps with you on your GPS unit or other handheld GPS device.
 Having a paper map with you in the backcountry, as well as solid orienteering skills, however, ensures that you can still route-find in the event that your electronic device fails.

+Motorized equipment and equipment used for mechanical transport is generally prohibited in all wilderness areas.
 This includes the use of motor vehicles, motorboats, motorized equipment, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters.

 Date: October 20, 1976